 Chemical tests show similar bud compositions between plants grown with organic nutrients compared to plants grown using conventional nutrients.
 That doesn’t tell the full story though.
 There are certain specialized compounds that show slight differences when the nutrient type is adjusted.
 Terpine levels are influenced by the nutrient type, and this can effect the final flavor composition of the product.
 Many growers report higher quality flavors from organically grown plants, and this is another major reason that growers are depending on organic nutrients as often as they are today.

 Consider the Cost and Time Commitment

 One of the most pragmatic considerations to make when deciding whether organic and conventional nutrients is the better way to go is to think about your available grow time and finances.
-Organic nutrients are more expensive, and they tend to send plants through a slower growth cycle, also limiting the number of turnovers possible in any given season.
+Organic nutrients are more expensive because they tend to send plants through a slower growth cycle.
+So they limit the number of turnovers possible in any given season.
 Growers that want to maximize profit often rely on conventional nutrients for this reason.
 They save money on their nutrients and can also produce a larger quantity of crops in a given period of time, which is all good for the bottom line as a grower.
 These benefits are particularly pronounced during the first growing season before there is any need to think about soil replacement costs and the value of long-term sustainability that organic nutrients offer growers.

 It’s important to think about all these different considerations when deciding whether you want to rely on organic nutrients or conventional nutrient products for your indoor grow operations.
-Both have their benefits, but there negatives to each of the different options as well.
+Both have their benefits, but there are negatives to each of the different options.
 Get familiar with these key differences and you can pick out the optimal nutrients for every situation.